Best Bread Knife Reviews 2019

 WHY WE LIKE IT

 The Zelite Infinity X50 Bread Knife affords consumers with high standards in quality, craftsmanship, and materials at a price anyone can afford.
 The premium packaging that is included with this Comfort Pro Series makes this knife a great gift for anyone on your list.
 With top-notch hardened German steel and a tapered bolster, this knife should last someone many many years to come.
+This is the best bread knife for crusty bread!

 Bread Knife Buying Guide